 The ruling comes as a number of other countries have ordered similar pictures to be placed on all cigarette packets.

-Australia has gone a step further, banning even tobacco company logos from the cartons.'Significant vindication'
+Australia has gone a step further, banning even tobacco company logos from the cartons.

 The US Court of Appeals affirmed an earlier lower court ruling in a 2-1 decision.

 It said the case raised "novel questions about the scope of the government's authority to force the manufacturer of a product to go beyond making purely factual and accurate commercial disclosures and undermine its own economic interest".

 The court said that in this case it was "by making every single pack of cigarettes in the country a mini billboard for the government's anti-smoking message".